astolap/WaSP/README.md

 Encoder takes four arguments: path to input images, path to output directory, path to Kakadu directory and path to the configuration file.

-Encoder assumes that the images are named using col_row.ppm in %03d format, for example view row=7,col=3 should be in a file named **003\_007.ppm**.
+Encoder assumes that the images are named using col_row.ppm in %03d format, for example view row=8,col=4 should be in a file named **003\_007.ppm**.
+Indexing for the file names starts from zero.
 For the UNSW style inverse depths, the encoder assumes that depth files are named as **003\_007.pgm** and are found in the same folder as the color images.

 Encoder also assumes that the directory pointing to Kakadu installation contains **kdu_compress** and **kdu_expand** executables.